Laxatives can help you empty your bowels if you're constipated.

 Opioid receptor blockers

 People having opioid type painkillers often have constipation.
-A drug called methylnatrexone (Relistor) can help.
+Drugs such as methylnatrexone (Relistor) and naloxegol (Moventig) can help.
 It reduces constipation in people having opioid painkillers when other laxatives have not worked.

 Side effects of laxatives

 Different laxatives have different side effects.

 Bulk forming laxatives can cause wind and a swollen tummy (abdomen).
 They can also block up your bowel.
 To prevent this you need to drink plenty of water.

 Other types of laxatives can cause stomach cramps and wind, and large doses can cause diarrhoea.

 The side effects usually go away once your bowels have opened.
 But let your doctor or nurse know straight away if you continue to have cramping or abdominal swelling, or if you get diarrhoea.

 Taking herbal supplements for constipation

 Some herbal medicines claim to be laxatives that can help relieve constipation.
 Some are safe and do work.
 But we don’t know exactly how some of these medicines will react with your particular cancer treatments.

 Herbal products aren't necessarily all safe.
 Although they are natural products and you can buy them over the counter at a health shop, some might be harmful to take alongside cancer treatment.
 So it is very important to let your doctor know if you are planning to take any herbal medicine alongside your cancer treatment.